-Longines is Swiss-French and and therefore the "g" is pronounced like the "j" in jeans and the "s" is virtually silent: "Lon-jean".
+Longines is Swiss-French and therefore the "g" is pronounced like the "j" in jeans and the "s" is silent: "Lon-jean".

-When he joined Raiguel's comptoir Agassiz was made an associate along with Florian Morel.
-In 1838 Raiguel left the company and Agassiz and Morel acquired the buildings of the old company.
+In 1838 Raiguel left the partnership and Agassiz and Morel took over the business, acquiring ownership of the buildings from Raiguel.
 The firm was renamed Agassiz & Co.
 In January 1847 Morel left and Agassiz became the sole owner, renaming the company Auguste Agassiz.
 Family contacts in the United States meant that a lot of the watches were exported there.

-The comptoir assembled watches according to the établissage method.
-Materials, blanks or rough parts delivered to people working in their homes, and finished parts collected.
+The comptoir manufactured watches by the établissage method.
+Materials, blanks or rough parts were delivered to people working in their homes or small workshops, and finished parts later collected.
 The parts were then assembled into complete watches in the watchmaker's workshop or établissement hence the name of the process.
-The man in charge was called the établisseur.
+The person controlling the whole operation was called the établisseur.

 A nephew of Agassiz, the first son of his sister Olympe, Ernest Francillon joined the company in 1852.
 He was a qualified economist.
 By this time Agassiz was suffering with his health and his involvement with the factory tailed off to the point at which he seldom went to Saint-Imier.
 Ernest Francillon took over the helm of the comptoir on 1 July 1862, although Agassiz remained a sleeping partner and provided capital to the business.

 In December 1865 the New York agency of Longines was taken over by J. Eugène Robert, formerly an employee of Abry and originally from the Neuchâtel Jura.
 Robert married a Swiss woman named Wittnauer.
 Her brothers, Albert and Louis, followed and began work for Robert's company.
 Albert Wittnauer eventually took over the business of his brother-in-law and renamed it A. Wittnauer & Co.

-Robert must have been aware of the rise of the American watch factories and discussed this with Francillon.
-In 1865 Ernest Francillon told his uncle Auguste Agassiz that he wanted to set up a factory to manufacture watches with extensive use of machinery like in the American factories.
+In 1865 Ernest Francillon told his uncle Auguste Agassiz that he wanted to set up a factory to manufacture watches with extensive use of machinery like the American factories.
 Agassiz approved of the idea, but pointed out that traditional watchmakers had no experience of mass producing parts by machines.
-An engineer was needed and Jacques David, a relative of Agassiz and Francillon was recruited to the post.
+An engineer was needed and Jacques David, a relative of Agassiz and Francillon, was recruited to the post.

 Foundation of Longines

-In March 1866 Ernest Francillon bought two plots of land on the right bank of the little river Suze in St-Imier at a place called "Les Longines", meaning "the long meadows".
-The riverside location was important because there was no electrical grid at the time, and there was no railway to St-Imier to bring coal for a steam engine, so hydraulic power was needed to drive the machinery.
-One of the plots bought by Francillon included an ancient water mill, the river had been diverted from its natural channel to create a fall to dive the mill wheel.
+In March 1866 Ernest Francillon bought two plots of land and an old mill on the right bank of the river Suze in St-Imier at a place called "Les Longines", meaning "the long meadows".
+The riverside location was important because there was no electrical grid at the time, and there was no railway to St-Imier to bring coal for a steam engine, so hydraulic power was needed to drive machinery.
+The land bought by Francillon included an ancient water mill and the river Suze had been diverted from its natural channel to create a fall to dive the mill wheel.

 The Longines watch brand was born.
 The Longines headquarters and museum are still there today, in a beautiful location just outside the town of St-Imier amongst rolling countryside and wooded hills.
 The final image in the series here shows part of the current Longines building with hills in the background and the river Suze in the foreground.